 The tranquillity of a perfect Autumn day

 Freeman was also the Mayor of Wanganui for one term and the Honorary Secretary of the Wanganui Jockey Club for 25 years.
 A grandson of Rayney, Mr Montie Jackson (retired farmer – formerly of Waverley) currently resides in Wanganui with his wife Diana, and they, along with members of their extended family, were afforded the opportunity to view a replica of the SE.5a plane in Masterton last April.
 The faithfully duplicated aircraft was commissioned by the 1914-18 Aviation Heritage Trust.
 Although the original “Wanganui NZ” is currently fate unknown, her name-sake is “alive and well” and put on a remarkable display for the visiting descendants of Rayney Jackson on a superb day of private remembrance and reflection.
-Most ably piloted by Mr Gene De Marco of Wellington based military aircraft manufacturers “The Vintage Aviator”, the SE.5a delighted her small but fascinated audience with an exciting show of manoeuvres reminiscent of air combat 90 years ago.
+Most ably piloted by a pilot of Wellington based military aircraft manufacturers “The Vintage Aviator”, the SE.5a delighted her small but fascinated audience with an exciting show of manoeuvres reminiscent of air combat 90 years ago.
 The tranquillity of a perfect Autumn day was suddenly interrupted by the starting crank of the polished wooden prop, inspiring eerie notions.
 So moving was the moment when the engine roared to impressive life, a respectful tear welled among many of her spectators.

 a most unique opportunity